Fall 2011 Issue

 The scholarship, which comes from Stelnicki's $100,000 donation to the School of Podiatric Medicine, awards $2,500 to each of the Barry students.
 Burmeister, Machado, Rodriquez and Santos were selected by the podiatric medicine clinical faculty committee based upon their strong interest in lower extremity vascular medicine and submission of their research paper, "Variations of the Origin of the Arcuate Artery."

-Jessie M. Colin, PhD, RN, a professor in the College of Health Sciences, was one of two Florida nurses inducted into the American Academy of Nursing as a Fellow during the academy's 37th annual meeting and conference.
+Jessie M. Colin, PhD, RN, a professor in the College of Nursing and Health Sciences, was one of two Florida nurses inducted into the American Academy of Nursing as a Fellow during the academy's 37th annual meeting and conference.
 Selection for membership in the academy is one of the most prestigious honors in the field of nursing.

 "This was an amazing experience," said Colin, who follows Dr. Sandra Walsh as the second nurse at Barry to receive the honor.
 "There were 114 nurses inducted this year, seven of which were international nurses, and there were more than 1,400 in attendance.
 I was proud to be a nurse and to know that my work makes a difference in people's lives."